REVIEW: Aventura Hotel, Universal Orlando

 Aventura is currently one of Universal’s two entry-level hotels and, along with Cabana Bay, forms part of the Prime Value Hotel Category.
-Confusingly, there is also a, lower, Value hotel category but Universal’s Endless Summer Resort – Surfside Inn and Suites (which is the only hotel in this tier) doesn’t open until summer 2019.
+Confusingly, there is soon to be a more affordable, Value hotel category but Universal’s Endless Summer Resort – Surfside Inn and Suites (which is the only hotel in this tier) doesn’t open until summer 2019.
 Rooms at Aventura start from $116 per night.

 This visit to Florida was to experience Universal’s Halloween Horror Nights which isn’t recommended for kids 13 and under, so we left the baby at home and got a bonus adult-only trip to Orlando.
 It was fun!
 When we visited last, we booked a family suite at Sapphire Falls with Finn, which we adored.
 We have also stayed at Cabana Bay Resort (review to come soon!) and that is also very family friendly.
 Of course, kids are welcome at all theme park resort hotels are but Aventura definitely had a more adult vibe.
 The open-plan lobby felt like a trendy co-work space and the cool roof terrace, serving cocktails and after-hours views of the parks, is also more geared to adult guests.
 Plus, the stylish but simple pool doesn’t have fun kid add-ons like slides and a lazy river.
 So, yeah, if you’re looking for a hotel for an adult-only trip to Orlando, I highly recommend Aventura – even if you aren’t planning on doing the theme parks.
 There is no branding or theme at this hotel, so you could be forgiven for forgetting you’re at a theme park at all.

 Cool, minimalist bedrooms